 Load evenly to maintain washer balance.
-An offbalance load can make the washer vibrate during spin.
+An off-balance load can make the washer vibrate during spin.

-- Use a large load size setting to reduce wrinkling with permanent press clothes and some synthetic knits.
-These items should have more room to move in the water than heavy items (towels, jeans). - Reduce wash time when using a small load size setting.
-Loads with only a few small items need less wash time.
+To reduce wrinkling, permanent press clothes and some synthetic knits should have more room to move in the water than heavy items (towels, jeans).
+Use the large load setting for best results with permanent press clothes.